Top 7 Things to Do in Missoula, Montana

 You can kayak, raft or tube through town or take a hike in 60,000 acres of wilderness minutes from your hotel.
 Missoula is known for its blue-ribbon trout fishing and spectacular natural beauty.

 Missoula also is a regional destination for shopping and dining, with an abundance of excellent shops, restaurants and breweries to fit all budgets and palates.
 Known for its eclectic culture, visitors will find this cultural hub filled with an endless array of entertainment.

-Here are our favorite 10 things to do in Missoula.
+Here are our favorite 7 things to do in Missoula.

-4. Take the kids and man’s best friend to Sweet Peaks Ice Cream Shop for your favorite flavor (Get Chicken & Beef Ice Cream for the dog.)
+If you’re looking for a more family friendly adventure, take the kids and man’s best friend to Sweet Peaks Ice Cream Shop for your favorite flavor (Get Chicken & Beef Ice Cream for the dog.)
 Or go for the “Best Ice Cream” ranked by Good Morning America at Big Dipper downtown.

 For more information